 - Online Program provides flexibility and interactive experience for working professionals

-- Gain overarching familiarity of higher education administrative functions and operations both nationally and globally
+- Gain overarching familiarity of higher education administrative functions and operations in the U.S. and globally

-- Understand how the changes in student demographics affect higher education institutions
+- Achieve understanding of how the changes in student demographics are affecting higher education institutions

 Employment among postsecondary education administrators for 2022 is projected to be 185,300, a projected 15% increase from 2012 (Source: U.S. Bureau of Labor Statistics, 2013).
 Most students go on to work within research universities, community colleges, state colleges and universities, liberal arts colleges, or higher education institutions and agencies.
 Graduates of this program hold a wide range of positions in administration, enrollment, admissions, financial aid, student life, consulting, information technology or other sectors; both within and aligned with higher education.Professional pathways include: